 Suddenly, the line went silent.
 At first he thought he had lost the connection.
 Then moments later, in shock, his wife began to speak again.

 Gable’s daughter had literally pushed to collapse.
-Within meters of the finish line she had given everything that she could and her legs had simply given out.
+Within meters of the finish line she had given everything she could and her legs had simply given out.
 She fell down within site of the finish, physically unable to go any further.

 As Gable explained with great pride in his heart and tears in his eyes, “My daughter did what I could never do.
 She pushed to collapse.”